pseudocc/pseudocc/README.md

 - ⚡ Fun fact: ...
 -->

-I want to create my own programming language "pseudoc", and that's how my user name comes from (github do not allow me to name myself "pseudoc").
+I wanted to create my own programming language "pseudoc", and that's how my user name came from (github do not allow me to name myself "pseudoc").

 I am a big fan of the "Rick & Morty" sitcon and enjoy being the rickest geek.
 I like to learn things from real world applications, dive deeply into the essence,